anonymous-machine/super_simple_faiss_search/README.md

 ## Method 2: Plain Python (no venv)

-1. Navigate to the firectory containing run.py
+1. Navigate to the directory containing run.py

 2. Install requirements